 What We Do

-The CoP achieves its mission through information sharing, identification and definition of options, best practices, methods and standards for RPA implementation and operations.
-The CoP does not set policy, but policy-setting agencies are encouraged to participate and make use of the community’s base of knowledge, information and experience.
+The community achieves its mission through information sharing, identification and definition of options, best practices, methods and standards for RPA implementation and operations.
+It does not set policy, but policy-setting agencies are encouraged to participate and make use of the community’s base of knowledge, information, and experience.

 If you wish to unsubscribe, send an email to FedRPAfirstname.lastname@example.org